myGat/AI-dungeon/DevTool/modules/commandHandler/readme.md

 Separated into two files for clarity: CommandHandler.js, the actual module, and commandHelper.js, containing some object the module needs (since module structure doesn't allow to add anything we want).

+metaCommand.js is not necessary, but contains some useful commands about commands: /help, /aliases and /redo.

 Commands are properties of commandHelper.commandlist.
 By default, it contains only the command /listCommands - because the command is need to provide a list of commands when a command is not recognized.